Locum Tenens Tips

 Professional development

-Finally, a key benefit of locum tenens work is the opportunity to sharpen one’s professional skills.
-Locums assignments offer exposure to myriad ways of practicing medicine and delivering care.
+Another key benefit of locum tenens work is the opportunity to sharpen your professional skills.
+Locum tenens assignments offer exposure to the myriad ways of practicing medicine and delivering care.

 Dr. Martino has practiced in a broad range of assignments, including international destinations from South Sudan to Bangladesh, and in areas of domestic need, including Elmhurst, Queens, when New York was declared a state of emergency at the onset of the COVID-19 pandemic.

 “I learn something from every hospital, whether international or U.S.,” says Dr. Martino.
 “You always take away something, whether it’s something you do or do not want to incorporate into your practice.
-I think it makes me a better critical care doctor to do international work, and it makes me a better international doctor to do American work.”
+I think it makes me a better critical care doctor to do international work, and it makes me a better international doctor to do American work.
+And I’m able to do both because I work locum tenens.”

 Credentialing and licensing

-One of the primary challenges with locum tenens is the process involved in privileging and licensing, particularly if a physician plans to accept locum assignments outside his or her state of residence.
+One of the primary challenges with locum tenens is the process involved in privileging and licensing, which can require a lot of time spent on paperwork, particularly if a physician plans to accept locum assignments outside his or her state of residence.

 “The biggest challenge is getting credentialed and licensed in a new state,” says Dr. Biggers.
-“Plan for the process to be complicated the first time you do it, and after that it gets easier.
-The joint licensing agreement among 33 states is helping to simplify the process, as well.”
+“Plan for the process to be complicated the first time you do it, and after that, it gets easier.
+The joint licensing agreement is helping to simplify the process, as well.”

 Responsibility for benefits and taxes